ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

           - application/sarif+json
           - application/spdx+json
         keys: # list of keys that are trusted.
 Only the keys in KMS are considered
-          - provider: inline-keys-1 # REQUIRED: if name is not provided, all keys are assumed to be trusted in KeyManagementProvider resource specified
+          - provider: inline/inline-keys-1 # REQUIRED: if name is not provided, all keys are assumed to be trusted in KeyManagementProvider resource specified
-          - provider: inline-keys-2
+          - provider: inline/inline-keys-2
-          - provider: akv-wabbit-networks
+          - provider: akv/akv-wabbit-networks
             name: wabbit-networks-io # OPTIONAL: key name
             version: 1234567890 # OPTIONAL: key version (inline will not support version)
         certificates: # list of certificates that are trusted.
 Only the certificates in KMS are considered